 Certificate programs in chemistry below associate’s degree are typically not offered as students need at least two years of academic training in order to qualify for entry-level positions.
 However, graduate certificate programs in chemistry are available to those with at least a bachelor’s degree in the same field or adjacent sectors.
 These are designed to expand the student’s academic training in order to further one’s career, gain technical skills in chemistry, or supplement research experience in a specific field in chemistry.

-After going through a bachelor’s degree, most chemist career paths continue to masters degree programs, which lead to a doctorate.
+After going through a bachelor’s degree, most paths to careers in chemistry point to masters degree programs, which lead to a doctorate.
 While there are various opportunities for bachelor’s in chemistry graduates, if your career goal in chemistry involves landing managerial positions, you need advanced career and professional experience.

 Industrial production facilities, such as chemical factories and refineries employ production chemists.
 These chemists apply their expertise to enhance existing industrial processes or develop new ones.
 They may oversee production, assist in the design of plant equipment and procedures, or supervise quality control.
 They frequently collaborate with chemical engineers.